 Some of our vendors require letters of credit to ensure reimbursement for amounts they are disbursing on our behalf, such as to beneficiaries under our insurance programs.
 In addition, from time-to-time certain customers require us to post letters of credit to ensure payment to our subcontractors and vendors under those contracts and to guarantee performance under our contracts.
 Such letters of credit are generally issued by a bank or similar financial institution.
 The letter of credit commits the issuer to pay specified amounts to the holder of the letter of credit if the holder claims that we have failed to perform specified actions in accordance with the terms of the letter of credit.
 If this were to occur, we would be required to reimburse the issuer of the letter of credit.
 Depending on the circumstances of such a reimbursement, we may also have to record a charge to earnings for the reimbursement.
-Currently, we do not believe that it is likely that any claims will be made under any letter of credit in the foreseeable future.
+Currently, we do not believe that it is likely that any claims will be made under any letter of credit.

-At December 31, 2015, we had \$19.3 million in irrevocable standby letters of credit outstanding under our Credit Agreement at an interest rate of 1.125%, including \$17.5 million related to the Company's payment obligation under its insurance programs and approximately \$1.8 million related to contract performance obligations.
+At December 31, 2016, we had \$23.7 million in irrevocable standby letters of credit outstanding under our Credit Agreement at an interest rate of 1.125%, including \$17.6 million related to the Company's payment obligation under its insurance programs and approximately \$6.1 million related to contract performance obligations.
+As of December 31, 2015, we had irrevocable standby letters of credit outstanding of approximately \$1.8 million, including \$17.5 million related to the Company's payment obligation under its insurance programs and approximately \$1.8 million related to contract performance obligations.